Skip to main content

 Motion / GSAP 2022 84 Scroll-driven, view-transitions, prefers-reduced-motion.

-Accessibility 2021 90 WCAG 2.2 AA, axe DevTools, manual SR passes.
+Accessibility 2021 90 WCAG 2.2 AA, semantic HTML, axe DevTools, manual SR passes.

-§ F — Right now
+§ G — Right now

 Currently on the desk.